‘One Piece’ Chapter 912 Spoilers: Luffy Fights Kaido’s Ally Basil Hawkins, Finally Meets Zoro In Wano

 O-Tama cried upon learning about his friend’s death.
 She told Luffy that Ace made a promise to take her out to the sea once he returns to the Wano Country.
 Ace urged O-Tama to continue training in order to become a powerful and charming female Ninja.
 One Piece Chapter 912 could feature a backstory of Ace and O-Tama.

 One Piece Chapter 912 spoilers also revealed that Tengu, O-Tama’s master, is a swordsmith.
-As of now, there is a little information available about the long-nosed man with a wing, but there is a strong possibility that he has a connection with Kinemon, Kanjuro, and Raizo.
+As of now, there is little information available about the long-nosed man with a wing, but there is a strong possibility that he has a connection with Kinemon, Kanjuro, and Raizo.

 LUFFY VS HAWKINS – One Piece Chapter 912 Predictions – アフィリエイト動画まとめ https://t.co/E9nRlyhHsF pic.twitter.com/q4r7trm2Ev